DragonStorm25/portfolio/docs/assignments/assignment2.md

 Political Realities
 - Democratic
     - In a democratic country, voting is a very important aspect of life.
-The like/dislike and trust/mistrust features follow this philosophy, but
+The like/dislike and trust/mistrust features follow this philosophy, but the current votes are not shown.
+To improve this, the ratios or exact numbers should be shown to the users to allow them to see what others think.
+This also reflects how voting works in real life; the results can be seen during the voting process in some cases.
 - Totalitarian
     - Due to the large amount of control the government wants to have over its citizens in a totalitarian government, RealTalk will likely be restrictied or outright banned.
 Totalitarian governments restrict the truth from the outside world and impose their own "truth", which often contradicts the actual truth.